hengyang-zhao/unix-home/README.md

 Run script `install.sh`.
 You can `cd` into the directory or not --- things will go where they should go.
 During the installation, your git information will be collected, which includes your full name and email address.

+## Multilevel rc

+RC files are applied in 3 levels.
+We have the following reasons to to this:

+  - We want handy default configurations that can be easily pulled from remote repo;
+  - We also need to add site-specific configurations;
+  - We don't want site-specific configurations and default configurations go same file, which causes problems when `git push/pull`;
+  - When configuration file goes big, we want split it into functional parts;
+  - We want to easily enable/disable some configurations;
+  - And many more reasons.

+For example, bash uses the following source file tree:

+  - `$HOME/.bashrc -> $UNIX_HOME/dot_files/bashrc`
+    - `$UNIX_HOME/bashrc.d/00-coreutils-aliases.sh`
+    - `$UNIX_HOME/bashrc.d/05-ps1.sh`
+    - `$UNIX_HOME/bashrc.d/10-basic-functions.sh`
+    - `$UNIX_HOME/bashrc.d/15-templates.sh`
+    - `$UNIX_HOME/bashrc.d/50-site-env.sh`
+      - `$HOME/.site_env/bash/*.sh`
+    - `$UNIX_HOME/bashrc.d/60-journal.sh`
+    - `$UNIX_HOME/bashrc.d/90-ext-tools-aliases.sh`
+    - `$UNIX_HOME/bashrc.d/91-fragiles.sh`
+    - `$UNIX_HOME/bashrc.d/92-fragile-exec.sh`
+    - `$UNIX_HOME/bashrc.d/95-darwin-spec.sh`

+All `*.sh` files under `$HOME/.site_env/bash` are considered as site-specific files and won't be under version control.

+Please check `$HOME/.site_env/` out after installation to see what other configurations supporting multilevel RC.

 ## Features

 ### Bash prompt